Easy Crochet Summer Top Pattern

 This easy crochet summer top pattern is available free here in this blog post, just scroll down for the free version.

-If you prefer, you can get this crochet pattern as an ad-free PDF very inexpensively by purchasing on Ravelry or Etsy.
+You can purchase the bundle of summer crochet patterns mentioned above, or if you prefer, you can get this individual crochet pattern as an ad-free PDF very inexpensively by purchasing on Ravelry or Etsy.

 Tropic Top, An Easy Crochet Summer Top Pattern